int128/terraform-aws-nat-instance/README.md

 - Providing NAT for private subnet(s)
 - Auto healing using an auto scaling group
-- Saving cost using a spot instance
+- Saving cost using a spot instance (from $1/month)
 - Fixed source IP address by reattaching ENI
 - Supporting Systems Manager Session Manager